 Naturally, the more you own, the more of your time is taken up managing the things you own.

-7. Being busy doing things that don’t align with my values and goals
+7. Staying busy doing things that don’t align with my values and goals

 When you own less, you have fewer things taking up your time and energy.
 Which gives you more time to focus on what is most important to you.